Vishnujha44/MultiThreadedTicketBookings/ReadME.md

-# Railway Ticket Booking System
+# Multi Threaded TIcket Bookings

 A Java-based application for booking railway tickets, featuring GUI and console interfaces, MySQL database, and multi-threaded processing.
 Built with Maven, JDK 17, and IntelliJ IDEA.